Reaction to Rafa Nadal's 10th French Open title

-PARIS Rafa Nadal's unprecedented 10th French Open title on Sunday drew praise from across the tennis and sporting community:
+PARIS (Reuters) - Rafa Nadal's unprecedented 10th French Open title on Sunday drew praise from across the tennis and sporting community:

 Here is a selection of what was said: